Lyapunov Analysis of Least Squares Based Direct Adaptive Control: A Simulation Case Study

 with

 where $P_{ii}$ are the diagonal elements of $P$ covariance matrix, i=1,2,3.

-For gradient based adaptive law, $\gamma_1=50I, \gamma_2=30I, \gamma_3=40I$ constant gains are given.
+For gradient based adaptive law, $\gamma_1=50, \gamma_2=30, \gamma_3=40$ constant gains are given.
 For RLS based algorithm $\beta=0.95$ and $P(0)=100I_3$ are given.
 For both RLS and gradient schemes, a Gaussian noise is applied ($\sigma = 0.05$).
 Simulation results from Matlab/Simulink for throttle system are given in Fig. \ref{acc3}.
 Fig. \ref{acc3} shows the vehicle following for both gradient based adaptive law and RLS based adaptive law.
 The speed error in velocity tracking shows the better performance for RLS adaptive law.
+Furthermore, it can be inferred from this figure that the RLS provides exponential convergence.

+The adaptive parameters are illustrated in Fig. \ref{acc4}.
+It is shown that these parameters are achieved adaptively based on the system specifications and they are all stable.

 We also implemented RLS based adaptive control algorithm in \eqref{rls_dmracacc} to CarSim for more realistic results.
 The vehicle parameters used in CarSim are as follows: $m=567.75~ kg$, $R=0.3~ m$, $I=1.7 ~kgm^2$, $B=0.01 ~kg/s$.
 The adaptive gains for both gradient and RLS are used the same as in Matlab/Simulink.
-CarSim results for RLS based ACC can be found in Fig. \ref{acc4}.
+CarSim results for RLS based ACC can be found in Fig. \ref{acc5}.
 Results demonstrate the ability of the following vehicle equipped with RLS based adaptive law on dry road by adjusting the speed and the distance between the leading vehicle and itself.